bnb-chain/bnb-chain.github.io/docs/BSC-FAQs.md

 ## What is BNB Smart Chain ?

-BNB Smart Chain  brings EVM-compatible programmability and native cross-chain communication with Beacon Chain  using an innovative consensus of Proof of Staked Authority(PoSA).
+BNB Smart Chain  brings EVM-compatible programmability and native cross-chain communication with BNB Beacon Chain  using an innovative consensus of Proof of Staked Authority(PoSA).

-## Why is BNB Smart Chain  designed as a separate chain from Beacon Chain ?
+## Why is BNB Smart Chain  designed as a separate chain from BNB Beacon Chain ?

 The execution of a Smart Contract may slow down the exchange function and add non-deterministic factors to trading.
-Even if that compromise could be tolerated, it might be a straightforward idea to introduce a new Virtual Machine specification based on Tendermint, based on the current underlying consensus protocol and major RPC implementation of Beacon Chain .
+Even if that compromise could be tolerated, it might be a straightforward idea to introduce a new Virtual Machine specification based on Tendermint, based on the current underlying consensus protocol and major RPC implementation of BNB Beacon Chain .
 But all these will increase the learning requirements for all existing dApp communities, and will not be very welcomed.

 ## Where will the published whitepaper be found?